 Captions for Sermon & Church Clips

-Make sermon clips accessible and shareable — word-by-word captions that follow the message.
+Make sermon clips accessible with subtitles and captions, word-by-word sync that follows the message.

 Who This Is For